 Talking to your doctor about heart health

 Based on the potential connection between eczema and heart disease, it makes sense that those with eczema should have a discussion with their doctor about their cardiovascular and stroke risks.
-Start with primary care doctor per SecondsCount.org and if needed, request a referral to a cardiologist.
+Start with your primary care doctor per SecondsCount.org, a public information website hosted by the Society of Cardiovascular Angiography and Interventions (SCAI), and if needed, request a referral to a cardiologist.
 When talking to your doctor, be sure to let them know of any family members who have cardiovascular disease.
 Your doctor may also ask you a series of questions, such as exercise habits and whether you smoke, to determine your overall risk.
 In addition, you may want to ask the following questions:

 Is my blood pressure within normal range?
 If not, what can I do to reduce it?